Explosive: High

-High explosives (HE, or high order explosives) are explosive materials that detonate, meaning that the explosive shock front passes through the material at a supersonic speed.
-High explosives detonate with explosive velocity of about 3–9 km/s.
+High explosives (HE, or high-order explosives) are explosive materials that detonate, meaning that the explosion is propagated by an explosive shock front that passes through the material at supersonic speed.
+High explosives detonate with an explosive velocity of about 3–9 km/s.
 For instance, TNT has a detonation (burn) rate of approximately 6.9 km/s (22,600 feet per second), detonating cord of 6.7 km/s (22,000 feet per second), and C-4 about 8.0 km/s (26,000 feet per second).

+High explosives tend to have the oxygen, carbon, and hydrogen contained in one organic molecule, and less sensitive explosives like ANFO are combinations of fuel (carbon and hydrogen fuel oil) and oxidizer (ammonium nitrate).

-They are normally employed in mining, demolition, and military applications.
-The term high explosive is in contrast with the term low explosive, which explodes (deflagrates) at a lower rate.
+High explosives are normally employed in mining, demolition, and military applications.

-High explosives can be divided into two explosives classes differentiated by sensitivity: primary explosive and secondary explosive.
+High explosives can be divided into two explosive classes differentiated by sensitivity: primary explosives and secondary explosives.
 Although tertiary explosives (such as ANFO at 3,200 m/s) can technically meet the explosive velocity definition, they are not considered high explosives in regulatory contexts.

 Countless high-explosive compounds are chemically possible, but commercially and militarily important ones have included NG, TNT, TNP, TNX, RDX, HMX, PETN, TATP, TATB, and HNS.